With Specialization In A Market Economy Individual

 Medical Professionals

 The medical field is highly specialized, with doctors focusing on specific areas of expertise, such as cardiology, oncology, or neurology.
-Each specialist undergoes extensive training and education to develop deep knowledge and skills in their respective fields.
+Also, each specialist undergoes extensive training and education to develop deep knowledge and skills in their respective fields.
 This specialization allows doctors to provide patients with the most effective and targeted treatments.

 Software Engineers